apache/airflow/docs/apache-airflow/installation/upgrading.rst

 Troubleshooting MySQL Exceptions at upgrade
 ===========================================

-The question is how to handle exceptions during MySQL database migration steps.
+How to analyse exceptions during MySQL database migration steps.
+In general the `airflow db upgrade` handles the necessary migration steps but excceptions can happen (backups before migration recommended).

-Grep the wright error message from log. (for example in kubernetes with migration job ``kubectl logs run-airflow-migrations--1-ktjxc``) can be look like the following code snippet.
+This description is based on issue due different charactersets and collation.
+When the database was created the defaults on mysql were *utf8mb4* *utf8mb4_0900_ai_ci*.
+Since the pull request [Automatically use utf8mb3_general_ci collation for mysql](https://github.com/apache/airflow/pull/17729) *utf8* *utf8mb3_bin* also called *utf8_bin* is used.

+At Figure out the sql-statement which caused the error.
+See exemplary Log below.

  .. code-block:: python